AbdelrhmanSamir6633/Sales-Analysis-Excel/README.md

   - Finally, I had 3 Tables ( 1 FACT Table and 2 DIMENSION Tables ):
      - FACT Table:
-      - Sales: contains FKs of DIMENSION Tables + the full details about all sales transactions including:
+        - Sales table: contains FKs of DIMENSION Tables + the full details about all sales transactions including:
          - [SalesOrderID]: The ID of each SalesOrder.
          - [OrderDate], [DueDate], and [ShipDate]: which express detailed dates of SalesOrder process.
          - [CustomerID]: which expresses to which customer was this order sold?